Feefo logo

 (your name)

-(signature with phone number, link to website, social medial profiles and reviews)
+(signature with phone number, link to website, social media profiles and reviews)

-The holiday let booking confirmation is probably the most important email because it contains all the important information you and the guest need to be clear about.
+The holiday let booking confirmation is the most important email because it contains all the essential information you and the guest need to be clear about.
+An automated message should be sent within seconds of a confirmed booking.

 The holiday home booking confirmation form should include: